|MP 2.02.18||Progenitor Cell Therapy for the Treatment of Damaged Myocardium due to Ischemia|

 Ongoing Clinical Trials

-The PERFECT Phase III randomized controlled trial (NCT00950274) will assess intramyocardial bone marrow stem-cell therapy in combination with coronary artery bypass grafting.
-(29) The trial is expected to enroll 142 patients with completion in December 2013.
+The PERFECT phase 3 randomized controlled trial (NCT00950274) will assess intramyocardial bone marrow stem-cell therapy in combination with CABG.(37) The trial is expected to enroll 142 patients with completion in December 2014.

 Progenitor cell therapy has been tested in patients with acute ischemia, chronic ischemia, and refractory angina.
-For all these conditions, there is a similar pattern of outcomes, with modest improvements demonstrated on physiologic outcomes, but limited evidence on clinical outcomes.
-For acute ischemic heart disease, the limited evidence on clinical outcomes suggests that there may be benefits in improving left ventricular ejection fraction (LVEF), reducing recurrent myocardial infarction (MI), decreasing the need for further revascularization, and perhaps even decreasing mortality.
+For all these conditions, there is a similar pattern of outcomes, with modest improvements demonstrated on physiologic outcomes, but limited impacts on clinical outcomes.
+For acute ischemic heart disease, limited evidence on clinical outcomes suggests that there may be benefits in improving left ventricular ejection fraction, reducing recurrent myocardial infarction, decreasing the need for further revascularization, and perhaps even decreasing mortality.
 For chronic ischemic heart disease, only a handful of clinical outcome events have been reported across the included studies, too few for meaningful analysis.
-For refractory angina, evidence from a Phase II randomized controlled trial (RCT) that examined 2 doses of mononuclear cells compared to placebo reported that functional outcomes such as angina frequency and exercise tolerance showed modest improvements with the lower dose of mononuclear cells.
+For refractory angina, evidence from a phase 2 randomized controlled trial that examined 2 doses of mononuclear cells compared with placebo reported that functional outcomes such as angina frequency and exercise tolerance showed modest improvements with the lower dose of mononuclear cells.

-Progenitor cell therapy for the treatment of damaged and ischemic myocardium is a rapidly evolving field, with a number of areas of substantial uncertainty including patient selection, cell type, and procedural details (e.g., timing and mode of delivery).
-The accumulating evidence on this therapy indicates that progenitor cell therapy is a promising intervention, but that the ultimate effects on health outcomes are still uncertain.
-The clinical significance of the improvement in the physiologic parameters has yet to be demonstrated, and there is very little evidence demonstrating a benefit in clinical outcome.
-Moreover, the evidence remains primarily limited to short-term effects; the long-term durability of benefit has not yet been determined.
+Progenitor cell therapy for the treatment of damaged and ischemic myocardium is a rapidly evolving field, with several areas of uncertainty, including patient selection, cell type, and procedural details (eg, timing and mode of delivery).
+Accumulating evidence on this therapy suggests that progenitor cell therapy is may be a promising intervention, but that ultimate effects on health outcomes are still uncertain.
+Clinical significance of improvements in physiologic parameters has yet to be demonstrated, and there is very little evidence demonstrating benefit in clinical outcome.
+Moreover, evidence remains primarily limited to short-term effects; although 1 meta-analysis reported durable (≥1 year) improvements in congestive heart failure classification, this result requires replication, and other durable improvements in clinical outcomes (death, hospitalizations for heart failure) were based on low-quality evidence.
 Therefore, progenitor (stem) cell therapy for the treatment of damaged or ischemic myocardium is considered investigational.

 Medicare National Coverage